raspberrypilearning/generic-python-playing-sound-files/en/step_1.md

 To play a sound file with Python, you can use a module called *Pygame*.
-This comes pre-installed on a Raspberry Pi, but if you are on another operating system you may need to use [pip]() to install it.
-On Linux and MacOS you can open a termianl and type:
+This comes pre-installed on a Raspberry Pi, but if you are on another operating system you may need to use [pip](https://pip.pypa.io/en/stable/installing/) to install it.
+On Linux and MacOS you can open a terminal and type:

 ```bash
 sudo pip3 install pygame